California State Route 49: Route description

+(1) Route 41 near Oakhurst to Route 140 at Mariposa.

+(2) Route 140 at Mariposa to Route 120 near Moccasin.

+(3) Route 120 near Chinese Camp to Route 80 near Auburn via the vicinity of Sonora; via Angels Camp, San Andreas, and Jackson; and via the vicinity of El Dorado, Diamond Springs, and Placerville.

+(4) Route 80 near Auburn to Route 20 in Grass Valley.

+(5) Route 20 at Nevada City to Route 89 near Sattley via Downieville.

+(6) Route 89 near Sierraville to Route 70 near Vinton via Loyalton.

+While control of a former routing of the highway in Auburn was relinquished by the state to the city, subdivision (b) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 49", and the segment is still eligible to be considered as a state business route.

 SR 49 starts at an intersection with SR 41 near Oakhurst.
 The road heads west before turning north before the town of Ahwahnee near the Wassama Roundhouse State Historic Park.
 SR 49 continues north, passing through Nipinnswassee before entering Mariposa County and the Sierra National Forest.
 Continuing to the west, SR 49 passes through Mormon Bar before running concurrently with SR 140 briefly through the town of Mariposa.
 Near the town of Mount Bullion, SR 49 passes by Mariposa-Yosemite Airport before turning northwest and going through Bear Valley and the intersection with CR J16.
 The highway passes by the southern edge of Lake McClure and intersects SR 132 in Coulterville before passing into Tuolumne County.

 SR 49 continues north through the town of Moccasin, where SR 120 runs concurrently for several miles to the town of Chinese Camp.
 SR 49 then turns northeast and runs concurrently with SR 108, intersecting CR E5, into the city of Sonora.
 SR 49 splits from SR 108 and enters downtown Sonora as Stockton Street, turning north onto Washington Street before leaving the Sonora city limits.
 SR 49 intersects the north end of CR E5 before passing through Tuttletown and crossing into Calaveras County at the bridge over the Stanislaus River.